TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering

-\minisection{Ablating the Planner} The Planner module outputs a plan, a list of instructions that guides the behavior of all other modules.
-In order to evaluate the effectiveness of this module, we remove it from our framework.
-We find that removing the Planner leads to a drop in accuracy of -2.3\%.
-This may be due to several reasons.
-First, the Planner provides many temporal cues that guide the Retriever module's search, such as ``go to the middle of the video'', and without these cues, the Retriever is not as good at selecting the next timestamp.
-Moreover, the Planner also helps the Evaluator better decide when to stop since in our iterative approach, the Evaluator uses the plan to determine when to stop.

-\minisection{Ablating the Retriever} The Retriever module determines the next timestamps to view, which helps focus our traversal and information collection.
-To evaluate the effectiveness of the Retriever, we uniformly sample frames from the video at 2-second intervals, similar to other methods, such as LLoVi~\citep{zhang2023simple}.
-We find that this leads to a reduction in overall accuracy by -3.5\%.
-Our results suggest that compared to uniform sampling, the Retriever allows us to capture frames that might have otherwise been skipped.
-This also indicates that our Retriever selects fewer unimportant frames that might mislead the model.

-\minisection{Ablating the Extractor} Question asking is a key component of our model as it allows us to capture more fine-grained and question-relevant information in comparison to simple caption generation, which produces a generic description.
-As such, we ablate the Extractor by only allowing the LMM to caption frames.
-We find that this decreases performance by -2.2\%, suggesting that the ability to ask specific questions about a frame is important.
-We notice that many generated captions capture the main idea of visual information in the frame, but often miss fine-grained details that are useful for answering the question.
+Finally, we run an experiment using GPT-4V as both the LLM and LMM, and find that this does worse than GPT-4 and LLaVA-1.6 by -1.1\%.

+\minisection{GPT-4V Baseline} To get a baseline using GPT-4V, we use a method similar to LLoVi using a subset of 500 examples.
+We use GPT-4V to caption the video uniformly, then ask it to answer the question given the choices, which results in a performance change of -2.0\%.
+We note our motivation is to refrain from captioning every single frame, instead finding frames that help us answer the question.